SeenKid/discord-profile-customization/README.md

 # Must Know

-- We are working on an application of this and a website
+- We are working on an application of this and a website | Website will be done first.
 - The max characters limit in discord about-me is 190 chars.

 # My Discord